AmineDiro/cria/README.md

 # Completion Example

 You can use `openai` python client or directly use the `sseclient` python library and stream messages.
 Here is an example :

+<details><summary>Here is a example using a Python client</summary>

 ```python
 import json